citizenspress/forestry-test/content/post/pt-casuals.md

 +++
 categories = ["factsheets"]
 date = "2018-04-10T14:08:24Z"
-description = "With a CUPE Collective Agreement part time employees receive the same rights and benefits as full time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc." tags = ["bargaining"] thumbnail = "/img/post/precarious.png" title = "Part-Time Employees"
+description = "With a CUPE Collective Agreement Part-time employees receive the same rights and benefits as Full-time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc." tags = ["bargaining"] thumbnail = "/img/post/precarious.png" title = "Part-Time Employees"

 +++
-With a CUPE Collective Agreement part time employees receive the same rights and benefits as full time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc.
+With a CUPE Collective Agreement Part-time employees receive the same rights and benefits as Full-time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc.

-As a result of CUPE’s seniority based job posting language, after the merger vote, part time employees are treated equally in the job promotion process.
-If a part time employee can do the job and they have the seniority, they get the job.
+As a result of CUPE’s seniority based job posting language, after the merger vote, Part-time employees are treated equally in the job promotion process.
+If a Part-time employee can do the job and they have the seniority, they get the job.
 And remember with CUPE one year’s seniority is based on only 1725 hours worked.

-Also, with a CUPE Collective Agreement part time employees can join the pension plan without a reduction to their percent in lieu of benefits.
-If you work at least one stat holiday in a year then having an unreduced percent lieu of benefits is financially superior to being paid averaged hours for stat holidays not worked.
+Also, with a CUPE Collective Agreement Part-time employees can join the pension plan without a reduction to their percent in lieu of benefits.
+If you work at least one stat holiday in a year, then having an unreduced percent in lieu of benefits is financially superior to being paid averaged hours for stat holidays not worked.